SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 This trigger is for "walking" to the left end of the foyer.
 The trigger area included both the doors, but also has some previously unclaimed space between them, so the "walk" cursor will automatically appear when the mouse is moved there.
 The whole area can be used for the trigger if the "walk" tool is explicitly selected.
-First, it checks to make sure the avatar is not already near the door, then kicks off the animation to walk there 2 pixels at a time every 4 jiffys.
+First, it checks to make sure the avatar is near the kitchen, then kicks off the animation to walk there 2 pixels at a time every 4 jiffys.
 This takes a while to accomplish all 135 steps, so three **wait** instructions are needed to wait a grand total of 525 jiffys, or 8.75 seconds.
 Then the ```near_door``` state is set to true so that the player can open one of the doors.
 If the avatar is already near the door when this trigger occurs, nothing happens, as the whole sequence is taken up with the ```if_not near_door``` sub-sequence.

 ```
 tool_trigger run  0 8  5 18
-if_not near_door
+if near_kitchen
+clear_state near_kitchen
 sprite_move  1  2  135  -2 0
 wait 255
 wait 15